happen2me/subgraph-retrieval-toolkit/README.md

 For retrieval:

 - `srtk link`: Link entity mentions in texts to a knowledge graph.
-Currently Wikidata and DBPedia are supported out of the box.
+Currently Wikidata and DBpedia are supported out of the box.
 - `srtk retrieve`: Retrieve semantic-relevant subgraphs from a knowledge graph with a trained retriever.
 It can also be used to evaluate a trained retriever.
 - `srtk visualize`: Visualize retrieved subgraphs using a graph visualization tool.